Not so "Ho Ho Ho": 10 holiday disasters covered by insurance

 Despite your best planning, the holidays can take a turn for the worse, whether through the malevolent actions of others or your own poor judgment.
 Here are some common holiday problems and how they can be resolved with insurance.

 1. While shopping at the mall, you put your packages in your car and then go back inside.
-You return to discover that your purchases have been stolen.Theft of personal property is generally covered under your home insurance.
+You return to discover that your purchases have been stolen.Theft of personal property is generally covered under your home insurance, even if the theft of belongings is from your car.
 For any theft claim, you may need to file a police report and pay a deductible.
 If your receipts are stolen along with your gifts, you will need to document your purchases, such as obtaining duplicate receipts from stores.